 For example, when interviewer Andrew Neil asked Zion Lights to justify Extinction Rebellion’s terrifying claim that “billions of people are going to die in quite short order” and that “our children are all going to die in the next 10 to 20 years,” he was forced to admit that he just made those figures up on the spot.
 But then Lights actually had the nerve to defend his lies by stating “alarmist language works”, which is just another way of saying: “creating unfounded fear gets people to support us.”
 Which is not ok, of course.

-Surely there’s a more credible environmental group Stella could align herself with?
+This raises the question: Is Stella McCartney ethical in terms of who she align herself with?
+Surely there’s a more credible environmental group Stella could join up with?

 She Just Signed Up With LVMH